here to serve.

 WALKING IT OUT

-The Diakoneo of our team looks like handing out meals to the homeless, sorting and distributing food to vulnerable families, after school kids programs, youth groups, street evangelism, mentorship, Bible study groups, prayer walking, and sharing in school chapels.
+The Diakoneo of our team looks like participating in poverty relief work, handing out meals to the homeless, sorting and distributing food to vulnerable families, after school children's programs in low income communities, youth groups, street evangelism, mentorship, Bible study groups, prayer walking, and sharing in school chapels.